FreDiabetics/xDrip--Tasker-Tizen-Watchface-Integration/README.md

 Every wacthface will be free of cost.
 Not only now.
 Everytime in future.

-If you have any further questions or issues text me on Facebook https://www.facebook.com/FREDERIKWAGNER311991  or by E-Mail: frederik-wagner@gmx.net
+If you have any further questions or issues text me on Facebook https://www.facebook.com/FREDERIKWAGNER311991  or by E-Mail: typ1.diafreddy@gmail.com

-If you wanna buy me a Coffee you find my Paypal.Me-Profile on my Watchmaker-Profile
+If you wanna buy me a Coffee you find my Paypal.Me-Profile on my Watchmaker-Profile or take this: https://www.paypal.me/diafreddy

 have fun with running on it :)